lizmat/raku-all-modules/cpan/KUERBIS/Term-Choose/README.md

 `choose` allows the user to choose one item from a list: the highlighted item is returned when `Return` is pressed.

-`choose` returns nothing if the `q` key or `Ctrl-D` is pressed.
+`choose` returns nothing if the `Ctrl-D` is pressed.

 choose-multi
 ------------

 The user can choose many items.

-To choose more than one item mark an item with the `SpaceBar`. `choose-multi` then returns the list of the marked items including the highlighted item.
+To choose an item mark the item with the `SpaceBar`.
+When `Return` is pressed `choose-multi` then returns the list of the marked items.
+If the option *include-highlighted* is set to `1`, the highlighted item is also returned.

+If `Return` is pressed with no marked items and [include-highlighted](#include-highlighted) is set to `2`, the highlighted item is returned.

 `Ctrl-SpaceBar` (or `Ctrl-@`) inverts the choices: marked items are unmarked and unmarked items are marked.

-`choose-multi` returns nothing if the `q` key or `Ctrl-D` is pressed.
+`choose-multi` returns nothing if the `Ctrl-D` is pressed.

 pause
 -----

-Nothing can be chosen, nothing is returned but the user can move around and read the output until closed with `Return`, `q` or `Ctrl-D`.
+Nothing can be chosen, nothing is returned but the user can move around and read the output until closed with `Return` or `Ctrl-D`.

 OUTPUT
 ======